 While Objectives 1 to 18 are objectives relating to the management of freshwater, they are not freshwater objectives established in accordance with Section CA2 of the NPSFM.
-Freshwater objectives established in accordance with Section CA2 of the NPSFM will be developed under the
+Freshwater objectives established in accordance with Section CA2 of the NPSFM will be developed under the Southland Regional Council's Freshwater Management Unit process, in time, in accordance with the Southland Regional Council's Progressive Implementation Programme.

-While the plan uses the term degraded, the plan has not been prepared in accordance with the National Policy Statement for Freshwater Management 2020, National Objectives Framework and has not identified target attribute states or environmental flows and levels.
+&lt;sup>2 While the plan uses the term degraded, the plan has not been prepared in accordance with the National Policy Statement for Freshwater Management 2020, National Objectives Framework and has not identified target attribute states or environmental flows and levels.
+Proposed Southland Water and Land Plan (October 2023)